-• Wound infection, pain, bruising, delayed wound healing or keloid formation

-• Numbness, tingling or burning sensation around the scar (usually this is self-limiting but can take weeks or months to resolve)

-- Frequently passing urine and urine infection - Earlier menopause
+- Wound infection, pain, bruising, delayed wound healing or keloid formation - Numbness, tingling or burning sensation around the scar (usually this is self-limiting but can take weeks or months to resolve) - Frequently passing urine and urine infection - Earlier menopause

-After the operation
+After your operation

 When you wake up you may have a tube with fluid running into a vein in your arm.
 This will be removed when you are drinking fluids freely.
-You will be encouraged to drink and eat some light food and start to gently mobilise within a few hours of your operation.
+You will be encouraged to drink and eat some light food.
 You will be given painkillers and anti-sickness medication as required.
+If you had a laparoscopic or vaginal approach hysterectomy you will be encouraged to gently mobilise.